Chapter 2:

 Satsuki smiled.

 “Of course,” she said.
-“But, I’m only letting you join in on one condition.”
+“But I’m only letting you join on one condition.”

-Her smile quickly faded, and what replaced it was a look of seriousness.
+Her smile quickly faded, and what replaced it was a serious expression.

 “If I even think that you’re not up for the task, then your butt is staying out of this confrontation.
 Do you understand?”